These programmes enable you to conduct in-depth research into a science, technological or social science focused aspect of geography.

 They are aimed at students who wish to focus primarily on achieving a research-based masters-level qualification.

-With close support and guidance from subject-specialist academics, MRes students typically conduct in-depth research into a social science aspect of geography, while (Sc) MRes students focus on a scientific or technological aspect of geography.
+With close support and guidance from subject-specialist academics, MRes students typically conduct in-depth research in human geography (social science, arts and humanities aspects of geography), while (Sc) MRes students focus on a scientific or technological aspect of geography.
 It may be possible to upgrade to a PhD at the discretion of the school.

 You will benefit from being part of a world-leading, research-intensive school, spending time on a topic of your choice while enhancing your research skills and subject expertise.